sascristian/HeyberryAI/mycroft/context/README.md

 # dev usage
         WORK IN PROGRESS
-        dont know how to register context with adapt yet check [intent skill](https://github.com/JarbasAI/jarbas-core/blob/dev/mycroft/skills/intent/__init__.py)
+        dont know how to register context with adapt yet, this seems to be the wrong place check [intent skill](https://github.com/JarbasAI/jarbas-core/blob/dev/mycroft/skills/intent/__init__.py)

 # install